eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 # Memory Safety {#safety}

-- null safety
-  - dereferencing a null pointer is bad
-- use-after-free
-  - double free
-  - read memory that has been freed
-  - write memory that has been freed
-- leak freedom
+Memory safety is a bundle of things:

+1. **Null Safety:** dereferencing a `NULL` pointer is bad.
+This causes a segfault or a `NullPointerException` or `undefined is not a function`, depending on your language.
+This is the easiest one to solve and arguably isn't about memory at all.

+1. **Buffer Overflow:** indexing past the end of a contiguous chunk of memory.
+This is solved by storing the length of arrays and checking it.

+1. **No Use-After-Free:** using a chunk of memory after it has been deallocated, e.g.:

+    ```c
+    free(ptr);
+    f(ptr);
+    ```

+    This is a source of too many security vulnerabilities to count.

-  - everything that is allocated is freed
+1. **Leak Freedom:** all memory that is allocated is freed.

-- data race freedom
-  - memory can safely be manipulated by multiple threads without runtime cost (locks etc)
+1. **Data Race Freedom:** memory can be used by multiple threads without complex runtime access checks (locks, mutexes etc.)

 # Resource Safety {#resource}